Skip to Content

 • Age requirement: individuals ages 6 and up.
 Children under 6 years of age will not be permitted to attend.

-• What’s included: scheduled activities plus evening snack, light breakfast, and next-day admission to the Zoo.
+• What’s included: Dinner will be included along with scheduled activities, evening snack, light breakfast, and next-day Zoo admission.

 Note: Please follow all Houston Zoo guidelines for food and drink items.
 Glass bottles, alcohol, and straws are prohibited.
 For a full list of Houston Zoo rules, please click here.